UEFA financial sustainability regulations 2025: what the June 2026 enforcement round means for English football

 What comes next: monitoring for 2026/27

 All fourteen sanctioned clubs from the 2025/26 cycle carry forward monitoring obligations into 2026/27.
-For the four English clubs, that means: annual assessment of the squad cost ratio for the calendar year 2026; annual assessment of the three-year football earnings position for the period ending June 2026; compliance with any specific conditions attached to settlement agreements or player registration restrictions; and continued good-faith engagement with the CFCB under the applicable monitoring framework.
+For the four English clubs, that means continued monitoring of the 2026 Squad Cost Rule position, compliance with any club-specific conditions attached to settlement agreements or player registration restrictions, and continued engagement with the CFCB under the applicable monitoring framework.
+Newcastle will also need to manage its Football Earnings Rule settlement targets across the settlement period, with full compliance required by the end of the 2028/29 season.

 For a detailed explanation of how the Squad Cost Rule is calculated and how transfer window decisions drive compliance risk, see the next article in this series on the Squad Cost Rule.
 For an overview of UEFA's Club Licensing and Financial Sustainability Regulations 2025, see Lagom Sports Compliance's complete guide to the 2025 regulations.